 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Jackson, Thomas J., Rajat Bindlish, Albin J. Gasiewski, Boba Stankov, and Marian Kline.
+Jackson, T., R. Bindlish, A. J. Gasiewski, M. Klein, and B. Stankov.
 2007.
-SMEX03 Aircraft Polarimetric Scanning Radiometer (PSR) Data.
-Boulder, Colorado, USA: National Snow and Ice Data Center.
-Digital media.
+SMEX03 Aircraft Polarimetric Scanning Radiometer (PSR) Data. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 |Data format||ASCII text files|